RichardAdhika22/truck_database/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 Follow the guide in the following [link](https://www.students.cs.ubc.ca/~cs-304/resources/javascript-oracle-resources/node-setup.html) if you wish to run the program.
-This project (especially its UI) is also based on the example given in the link above.
+This project is also based on the example given in the link above.

 ## Side Note